tocco/tocco-docs/devops/openshift/openshift_client.rst

     #.
 Make any changes you want to the configuration.
     #.
 Save changes and exit in order to trigger a deployment.

-See document :doc:`edit_resources` for all the details.
+See document :doc:`../nice/configuration` for all the details.

 Open Shell in Pod